Cecilapp/theme-serviceworker/README.md

 # PHPoole recipe: Service Worker

-This repository should help you to implement a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#what_is_a_service_worker) to run your [PHPoole](http://phpoole.org/) static website as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
+This repository should help to implement a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#what_is_a_service_worker) to run a [PHPoole](http://phpoole.org/) static website as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).

 ## Prerequisites
 * A [PHPoole](http://phpoole.org/) website